 - The agreement must not be profoundly unjust

-- The agreement must have been drawn up at least 21 days prior to the marriage
+- The agreement is drawn up at least 21 days prior to the marriage

 - A pre-nup records what each person brings to the marriage.
-If you divorce at least you have something to refer to.
+Upon divorce, you have a reference point.

-- It can raise ‘debatable’ issues like education of children and lifestyle that might have been buried in the run-up to the wedding.
+- It can raise ‘debatable’ issues like the education of any children.

-- It can offer mental stability for both parties, particularly if one or both has a lot of money before marriage.
+- It can offer mental stability for both parties, particularly if one or both is particularly wealthy before marriage.

 - It can reduce the time and cost involved in divorce cases.

-- The biggest problem is that it challenges with idea of living ‘happily ever after’, which can be stressful for everyone involved.
-Being asked to sign a pre-nup can make someone question whether the person they are to marry is really committed.
+- The biggest problem is that it challenges the idea of living ‘happily ever after’, which can be stressful for everyone involved.
+Signing a pre-nup can make someone question whether the person they are to marry is really committed.